 The University Libraries uses social media to engage with the Binghamton community.
 The Libraries follow the University's Social Media guidelines and best practices on all library social media platforms.

-Binghamton University Libraries make every effort to ensure that it has appropriate rights to ingest and provide access to content for the purposes of research and education, including those granted under sections 107 (“Fair Use”) and 108 (preservation) of the United States Copyright Law.
-The Libraries have given attribution to rights holders when possible; however, due to the nature of archival collections and repositories, we are not always able to identify this information.
+Binghamton University Libraries make every effort to ensure that it has appropriate rights to archive and provide access to content for the purposes of research and education, including those granted under sections 107 (“Fair Use”) and 108 (preservation) of the United States Copyright Law.
+The Libraries have given attribution to rights holders when possible.
+However, due to the nature of archival collections and repositories, we cannot always identify this information.

 If you are a rights holder and are concerned about Binghamton University content on our website for which you have not granted permission (or is not covered by a copyright exception under United States Copyright Laws), you may request the removal of the material from our site by submitting a notice to firstname.lastname@example.org.